 Taxonomy and Botanical Type for Red Salvia

 Plant taxonomy classifies red salvia plants as Salvia splendens.
-Despite an official common name of "scarlet sage," many people refer to the plants simply as "red salvia," which is the usage I employ.
+Despite an official common name of "scarlet sage," many people refer to the plants simply as "red salvia."
+They are members of the mint family.

 What the Plant Looks Like

 Although the scarlet varieties are the best known, Salvia splendens does come in other colors, including white, salmon, pink, purple, lavender, burgundy, and orange.
-Salvia splendens reaches 18-30 inches in height.
-Its flowers grow on spikes and are quite showy -- thus its popularity.
+Salvia splendens reaches 18 to 30 inches in height.
+Its flowers grow on spikes and are quite showy (thus its popularity).

-Growing Red Salvia: Sun and Soil Requirements, Care
+Growing Red Salvia: Sun and Soil Needs, Care

 Most gardeners will fertilize the plants with the same balanced fertilizer that they use to fertilize their other annuals, often applying it with a hose-end sprayer while watering.
 Buy a hose-end sprayer from Amazon.com.